oilandsugar/ritual-dust/content/craft/cottage-restoration.md

 {{< warning >}}Note on linseed paint: this paint is usually applied on a primer that's 50% percent oil.
 It's best to apply it in light coats and allow it to dry properly before applying a new coat.
 Contrary to water-based paints, it dries with UV light, so UV lamps can be used to speed up the drying process (which at worse can take a couple months).{{</ warning >}}

+## Waste management

+Cottages in rural areas in Ireland are rarely connected to a sewer system and will need a septic tank.
+Counties usually have pretty strict rules on the design and installation of these and installing a new one will require planning permission, so it's an important thing to plan for.

 ## Heating